 Goat's beard (Aruncus dioicus) is a medium-size perennial valued for its showy plumes, dark green foliage, and tolerance for a variety of growing conditions.
 It belongs to the rose family, which also includes such landscape plants as rock cotoneaster (Cotoneaster horizontalis), Japanese spirea (Spiraea japonica), and flowering quince (Chaenomeles speciosa).

 Goat's beard has a clump-forming growth habit with toothed, oval leaves.
 It produces feathery plumes of numerous tiny cream flowers in the late spring to early summer, which arch on spikes over the foliage.
 The species is dioecious, meaning it has distinct male and female plants.
 The male plants bear flower clusters that are more erect than those on female plants, and many gardeners find them more attractive.
 Female plants produce tiny brown seed pods.
 However, nurseries often don't label goat's beard plants as male or female, so you might have to wait until they're in bloom to know for sure.
 Goat's beard can be planted in the spring or fall, and it has a moderate growth rate.

-|Botanical Names||Aruncus dioicus|
+|Botanical Name||Aruncus dioicus|

 |Common Names||Goat's beard, goatsbeard, buck's beard, bride's feathers|

-|Plant Type||Herbaceous perennial|
+|Plant Type||Herbaceous, perennial|

-|Soil Type||Moist, rich|
+|Soil Type||Moist, loamy|

-|Bloom Time||Early summer|
+|Bloom Time||Spring, summer|